Heavyweight crewneck sweatshirt with Oversized blazer— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The heavyweight crewneck sweatshirt brings 500gsm loopback cotton.
 The oversized blazer answers it — the borrowed-from-the-boys silhouette.
-Monochrome with cool neutrals — black or white against navy, charcoal, or slate — is the cleanest contrast in menswear.
+Black or white against navy, charcoal, or slate is the cleanest contrast a wardrobe can produce — the cool undertones agree without competing, and it flatters in any light.

 The formality gap between these two pieces is wide — heavyweight crewneck sweatshirt sits at level 1, oversized blazer at level 3.
 The outfit lives in the smart-casual zone, leaning toward whichever piece you accessorise to.